 For studio and commercial photography the view, or technical, camera takes single exposures on sheet films (formerly plates) usually between 4 × 5 inches and 8 × 10 inches.
 A front standard carries interchangeable lenses and shutters; a rear standard takes a ground-glass screen (for viewing and focusing) and sheet-film holders.
 The standards move independently on a rail or set of rails and are connected by bellows.
 Both standards can also be displaced laterally and vertically relative to each other’s centre and swung or tilted about horizontal and vertical axes.
 These features provide versatility in image control (sharpness distribution, subject distance, and perspective), though not speed in use.
 The view camera is nearly always mounted on a tripod.

 There is also another version of this camera with an integrated rangefinder.
 I think the problem with the rangefinder version is that it needs to be calibrated for your lenses, and in general the rangefinder can get out of alignment and makes the camera more complicated.
+Mine does not have a rangefinder, but I have a viewfinder that makes focusing very easy.

 Comparison to Linhof 4×5